Last Updated on January 13, 2026

 Amberjack are the bruisers of the reef.
 They hold around oil rigs, wrecks, and deep structure, averaging 30-50 pounds.
 The Texas record is 121 pounds.
 Once hooked, they dive hard for structure and test heavy tackle.

-They’re available year-round, but are most common in warmer months.
+They’re available year-round but are most common in warmer months.
 Federal regulations restrict harvest during spawning season (typically May-July), so check current rules before targeting them.

-Other Snapper and Reef Fish
+Lane Snapper and Reef Fish

 Lane snapper (smaller, with yellow fins) and vermilion snapper (“beeliners”) offer consistent action when red snapper season is closed.
 Gray triggerfish are another common reef catch with firm, sweet meat.